MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/stream-real-time-events-from-custom-app-to-kusto.md

 ## Next steps

 In this tutorial, you learned how to stream real-time events from your own application to a KQL database.
 Then you used the KQL query dataset to create a near-real-time Power BI report, which enables you to visualize business insights from your event data.

-If you're interested in discovering more advanced functionalities for working with Fabric eventstreams, you might find the following resources helpful:
+If you want to discover more advanced functionalities for working with Fabric eventstreams, you might find the following resources helpful:

 - [Introduction to Microsoft Fabric event streams](./overview.md)
 - [Create and manage an eventstream in Microsoft Fabric](./create-manage-an-eventstream.md)